steveleetn91/php-ext/README.md

 # Issue

-If you need anything, please create new issue `https://github.com/steveleetn91/php-ext/issues`
+If you need anything, please create new issue `https://github.com/steveleetn91/php-ext/issues`.

+One more thing if you enjoy and wanna I continue made extensions support for PHP, so let's me star for this repository.